eJuke/Leaflet.Canvas-Markers/README.md

 </table>

 As you can see DOM operations are slow, so you should use canvas for a large number of markers.

-You can also use L.circleMarker for your points
+You can also use L.circleMarker for your points with similar performance, but then you're limited to icon design.

 ## Methods

 - **addMarker(marker)**: Adds a marker to the layer
 - **removeMarker(marker, redraw)**: Removes a marker from the layer.
-Set redraw to `true` if you want to redraw layer after marker remove
+Set **redraw** to `true` if you want to redraw layer after marker remove
 - **redraw()**: Redraws the layer